Bibracte: Battlements

 The battlement is punctuated by about fifteen gates, including the famous Gate of Rebout (20 meters (66 feet) in width and 40 meters (131 feet) in depth).
 The gate of Rebout was the first location excavated by Bulliot, where he worked for nine weeks, and was the first site for new excavations from 1984 to 1986 which also studied the ditches adjoining the battlements.
 These excavations revealed five levels of different restorations, including a palisade from the Neolithic Era (dated with carbon-14).
 The latter has been the object of a reconstruction since 1996 which currently marks the entry into the old oppidum.
 At the present time, research has not been able to detect a trace of a method for locking the gate or a defensive device for it.
 Some hypotheses have advanced the idea of a double gate surmounted by a wooden guard tower like that of the Manching oppidum, but nothing has yet confirmed this.

 The recent research on the battlements, since 2005, has concentrated on a line of fortification downhill from the Gate of Rebout.
 Dating seems to indicate that this construction took place after that of the gate and therefore constituted an advance fortification.
-It will be studied over the course of the next excavations.
 At the same time, some aristocratic tombs have been discovered between the two lines of battlements.